- Part Number:70

 The information requested under the FOIA has been designated in good faith by the submitter as information considered protected from disclosure under Exemption 4; or

-A component has reason to believe that the information requested under the FOIA may be protected from disclosure under Exemption 4.
+A component has reason to believe that the information requested under the FOIA may be protected from disclosure under Exemption 4, but has not yet determined whether the information is protected from disclosure under that exemption or any other applicable exemption.

-pportunity to object to disclosure.
-A component will allow a submitter a reasonable time to respond to the notice described in paragraph (c) of this section.
+Opportunity to object to disclosure.
+A component will allow a submitter a reasonable time to respond to the notice described in paragraph (c) of this section taking into account the amount of material the submitter has to review and the deadlines imposed by the FOIA or agreed to with the requester.
 If a submitter has any objection to disclosure, it is required to submit a detailed written statement.
 The statement must show why the information is a trade secret or commercial or financial information that is privileged or confidential.
 In the event that a submitter fails to respond to the notice within the time specified, the submitter will be considered to have no objection to disclosure of the information.
 Information provided by a submitter under this paragraph may itself be subject to disclosure under the FOIA.

 Notice of intent to disclose.
-A component will consider a submitter's timely objections and specific grounds for non-disclosure in deciding whether to disclose business information.
-Whenever a disclosure officer decides to disclose business information over the objection of a submitter, the component will give the submitter written notice, which will include:
+A component will consider a submitter's timely objections and specific grounds for non-disclosure in deciding whether to disclose confidential commercial information.
+Whenever a component decides to disclose confidential commercial information over the objection of a submitter, the component will give the submitter written notice, which will include:

-A statement of the reason(s) why each of the submitter's disclosure objections was not sustained;
+A statement of the reason(s) why each of the submitter's disclosure objections were not sustained;

-A description of the business information to be disclosed; and
+A description of the confidential commercial information to be disclosed; and

 A specified disclosure date, which will be a reasonable time subsequent to the notice.